How can I contact an advisor?

 Can I register for classes at a regional campus, if I am currently attending the Kent campus?

 You do not need to apply for admission to the regional campus.
 KSU is an eight-campus system; when you register for the next semester's courses, select your intended regional campus, rather than the Kent campus.
 You should also contact the Student Service office of the regional campus to find out information about parking, tuition, and financial aid.
 If you are currently living in a residence hall on the Kent campus, you should contact Residence Services if you will not be returning in the future.

 Can I return to Kent State after I have been away for a few semesters?

-If you have not attended another college or university during your time away, contact the Registrar at 330-672-3131 to reactivate your enrollment.
+If you have not attended another college or university during your time away, contact the One Stop for Student Services at 330-672-6000 to reactivate your enrollment.
 If you have attended another institution during your time away, you will need to reapply through Admissions as a transfer student.

 Can I register to take more undergraduate courses if I already have a bachelor's degree?

 Visit the Admissions web site for more information regarding Post-Undergraduate status.

 If you have additional questions not addressed here, please contact the College of Arts and Sciences Undergraduate Advising office at 330-672-2062, 105 Bowman Hall.